 E. Interim/Protective Measures: As detailed in Sections VI and VII of the Code of Student Conduct, RISD may take interim measures at any stage of the process to protect a complainant, the respondent, and/or the safety of the RISD community.
 These measures may include but are not limited to imposing a “no-contact” order, which typically will instruct the parties to refrain from having contact with one another, directly or through intermediaries, whether in person or via electronic means, pending the investigation and determination.
 RISD may also take any further protective action when appropriate pending resolution of the matter, including, without limitation, changing a complainant’s or respondent’s academic and/or living situation if appropriate and reasonably available.
 Failure to comply with any interim measures is a violation of the Code of Student Conduct and may lead to additional measures.

 As also detailed in Sections VI and VII of the Code of Student Conduct, if, during any stage of the investigation, RISD reasonably suspects that a respondent poses a threat of harm to self, harm to others, or disruption to the campus community, RISD may take immediate action, including removing a respondent from housing, restricting the respondent’s movement on campus, and/or temporarily suspending the respondent from RISD.

-G. Right of and Grounds for Appeal: Either the complainant or the respondent or both may appeal a final determination to the Title IX Coordinator or Designee.
+G. Right of and Grounds for Appeal: Either the complainant or the respondent or both may appeal a final determination to the Assistant Vice President for Student Affairs or Designee.
 Any such appeal may be made on only one or more of the following grounds:

 1. There was significant procedural error of a nature sufficient to have materially and detrimentally affected the outcome.